borkdude/deps.clj/README.md

 `clojure-tools-<clojure-version>.jar`, `exec.jar` and `example-deps.edn`.
 If it
-cannot it find those files there, it will try to download them from [this](https://download.clojure.org/install/clojure-tools-1.10.1.697.zip) location.
+cannot it find those files there, it will try to download them from [this](https://download.clojure.org/install/clojure-tools-1.10.1.697.zip) location invoking `java` using the value of the `CLJ_JVM_OPTS` environment variable as options.
 You can override the location of these jars with the `DEPS_CLJ_TOOLS_DIR` environment variable.
-If the download fails for some reason, you can try to download the zip yourself and unzip it at the expected location.
+If the download fails for some reason, you can try to download the zip yourself at the location suggested by the failure message.

 If you have an already installed version of clojure using e.g. brew, you can set `DEPS_CLJ_TOOLS_DIR` to that directory: